 Do away with shell scripts

-There is no more need of using the command line as Android Studio for Corona is here.
+There is no more need of using the command line as Android Studio for Solar2D is here.
 Instead, you can do everything from building through deployment via this interface.

 Prevents runtime issue due to new API levels